 XXIII.
 Those admitted to the degree of Doctor of Divinity under this provision may be invited to become advisors to the University.

 XXIV.
-A holder of any Bachelor’s degree of the University, being of good character and achievement, shall, after a period of three years has elapsed since their graduation, have the right to petition the University for the grant of the degree of Master of Arts jure dignitatis.
-This grant is made on receipt of an administration fee and requires no further academic work.
+A holder of any Bachelor’s degree of the University being of good character and proven achievement shall, after a period of three years since their graduation, have the right to petition the University for the grant of the degree of Master of Arts in Christian Studies jure dignitatis.
+This grant is made on receipt of a nominal administration fee.
+This award is classified as an honorary degree.